Chipley High School

 Chipley High School is a public high school located at 1545 Brickyard Road in Chipley, Florida.
 Previously, the school was located on 2nd Street until 2000, when the present school was built on Brickyard Road.
 Spanish Trail Playhouse is located there today.
 The school's teams compete as the Tigers.
 Chipley High School dress code restrictions are addressed in the student handbook and there is no required school uniform.
 It is part of the Washington County School District in Washington County, Florida.

 Athletics at Chipley High School include football, boys’ and girls’ basketball, baseball, volleyball, golf, girls weightlifting, softball, cross country, and track.

 Chipley Boys Basketball won State Championships in 2016, 2015, and 2012.
-State Runner Up 1989.
+State Runner Up 1989 and 2023.

 Chipley Football was state runner-up in 2011.
+Chipley Baseball won State Championship in 2023.
+State Runner Up 2014 and 2021.